CodeJjang/helm-microservices-example/README.md

 helm install helm-chart
 ```

+### Configuration
 There are several ways to override specific subcharts values, all detailed in the aforementioned Medium post.
+However, each subchart should contain it's own config inside the chart path (i.e. the `.env` file).